Sensor Research Helps Fight Wildfires

 A promising alternative is using drones equipped with sensors that record video and detect audio, heat and radio frequency emissions from small arcs.
 These combined sensory capabilities can confirm detected problems and overcome interference.

 Drones help identify maintenance needs before fires start.
 ORNL’s experience with operating drones beyond visual line of sight allows for inspecting transmission lines over long distances.
-The Federal Aviation Administration recently granted Fuhr’s team unusual authorization to fly drones throughout the United States, and up to 1,500 feet with special permission.
+The Federal Aviation Administration recently granted Fuhr’s team unusual authorization to fly drones throughout the United States.

 “Drones are already out there doing vegetation management.
 So why don’t we use an additional technology on the same platform to check for arcing at the same time?”
 Fuhr said.
 “We’re establishing demonstrations in the coming year at utilities large and small across the nation.”